Implications of Index Concentration on Equity Market Return Patterns

 1998-Present: Long-Term Focus

 Chart 2 below shows the contribution of the 10 largest index weights to annual S&P 500 Index performance during positive return years since 1991.
-As you can see, prior to this most recent period of Index concentration (2023-present), there were three similar periods shown in the chart: 2007, 2020-2021 and 1998-1999.
+Prior to this most recent period of Index concentration (2023-present), there were three similar periods shown in the chart: 2007, 2020-2021 and 1998-1999.

 Chart 2